Nossersvinet/Traefikv2/README.md

 ```
 Go to your CloudFlare Dashboard
-Add 1 A Record > pointed to the SeverIp
+Add 1 A Record > pointed to the ServerIp
 Copy your CloudFlare-Global-Key and CloudFlare-Zone-ID
 ```
 ---